djjudas21/puppet-monyog/README.md

 it to start up.
 You will then need to configure it via the web GUI.

-Download the [MONyog package](https://www.webyog.com/product/monyog) from their website and place the package somewhere where it can be accessed - either on a local package repo or in the Puppet fileserver.
+Download the [MONyog package](https://www.webyog.com/product/monyog) from their website and place the package somewhere where it can be accessed - usually in a local package repo.
 Specify the path in the `package` parameter.

 A one-maybe-two sentence summary of what the module does/what problem it solves.
 This is your 30 second elevator pitch for your module.
 Consider including